 Lack of communication and understanding has always been an issue for people who speak different languages, especially in oral speech.
-In writing, however, Google Translate can cope with the task more or less decently.
+In writing, however, Google Translate can cope with the task more or less decently in translating your emails.
 Sometimes, even better.

 The matter is that some words sounding similar to your language, mean completely different things.
 These are the so-called translator’s false friends.
 A human can confuse them.
-Nevertheless, even though Google Translate can’t rival with human translators in competence, this is the case when it handles the matter a way better simply because there is no mother tongue for a machine.
+Nevertheless, even though automatic email translations can’t rival with human translators’ competence, this is the case when it handles the matter a way better simply because there is no mother tongue for a machine.
 Unless, of course, the developers didn’t consult dictionaries properly relying on their intuition.
 This is where the human factor may still interfere but basically, it does not.

 Translate forms and response emails